jiazhen-code/User-Object-Attention-Level/README.md

     - ...
     -User30/
 ```
-where "**Images**" contains the original filtered 1000 images, "**Attention**" contains 30 X 1000 npy files to show the users' attention to each image, and "**Labels**" contains 1000 txt files to show the labels in each corresponding figure.
+where "**Images**" contains the original filtered 1000 images, "**Attention**" contains 30 × 1000 .npy format files to show the users' attention to each image, and "**Labels**" contains 1000 txt files to show the labels in each corresponding figure.

 The total 96 kinds of object labels are:
 'wall', 'building', 'sky', 'floor', 'tree', 'ceiling', 'road', 'bed ',